isotopp/isotopp.github.io/content/posts/2020-07-27-mysql-transactions.md

 INSERT INTO t (id, data) VALUES (NULL, RANDOM_BYTES(255))
 ```

-and then go to lunch, purging of the Undo Log stops until this transaction vanishes by ROLLBACK (or disconnect or timeout) or COMMIT.
+and then go to lunch, purging of the Undo-Log stops until this transaction vanishes by ROLLBACK (or disconnect or timeout) or COMMIT.
 The database will slow down a lot until it becomes barely usable.

 ![](/uploads/2020/07/transactions-undo-log.png)

-*As we build Undo Log, the database slows down.
+*As we build Undo-Log, the database slows down.
 A lot.
 We kill the connection, the offender returns, and things slow down again, until the root cause is removed.*

 I am mentioning this specifically as being problematic, because it happened.
 With somebody going to lunch after using a Cron Box for interactive data poking, and again in a similar way with Hadoop Data Loaders taking a long, long time to Hadoop Data Load.